 Do Alexa Voice Profiles work for kids?

 Yes.
-Amazon announced Voice Profiles for Kids in September 2020 - extending parental controls and a child-friendly experience across all the Alexa devices in your home.
+Amazon enabled Voice Profiles for Kids in June 2021 - extending parental controls and a child-friendly experience across all the Alexa devices in your home.
 Parents can set up Voice Profiles for their children so that Alexa recognises the child's voice and gives safe responses to questions, including only suggesting suitable apps, games, skills, and other content.
 Previously, these sort of features were limited to Echo Dot for Kids devices.

 When will Alexa Voice Profiles be available?